Brooks Robinson, Orioles third baseman with 16 Gold Gloves, has died. He was 86

 He finished with 268 homers, drove in 1,357 runs and batted a respectable .267 in 2,896 career games.
 Not bad for ol’ No. 5, the boy from Arkansas.

-MLB Commissioner Rob Manfred described Robinson as “one of the greats of our National Pastime.”
+MLB Commissioner Rob Manfred described Robinson as “one of the greats of our National Pastime,” calling him a “model of excellence, durability, loyalty and winning baseball for the Orioles.”

-“Brooks stood among the greatest defensive players who have ever lived,” Manfred said in a statement. “… He was a model of excellence, durability, loyalty and winning baseball for the Orioles.
+MLB Player Association Executive Director Tony Clark cited Robinson’s role as an advocate for his fellow players.

-“I will always remember Brooks as a true gentleman who represented our game extraordinarily well on and off the field all his life.”
+“Tributes to Brooks Robinson will duly note his brilliance at third base … .
+But his impact transcended the field — as a prominent voice in the early days of the MLBPA and a relentless advocate for his fellow players through his work with the Major League Baseball Players Alumni Association.”

 Robinson will be forever remembered for his work ethic and the skill he displayed at the hot corner, where he established himself as one of the finest fielding third baseman in baseball history, whether charging slow rollers or snaring liners down the third-base line.

-“Brooks was maybe the last guy to get into the clubhouse the day of the game, but he would be the first guy on the field,” former Orioles manager Earl Weaver said.
+“Brooks was maybe the last guy to get into the clubhouse the day of the game, but he would be the first guy on the field,” said former Orioles manager Earl Weaver, who died in 2013.
 “He’d be taking his groundballs, and we’d all go, ‘Why does Brooks have to take any groundballs?’

 “I wouldn’t expect anything else from Brooks.
 Seeing him work like that meant a lot of any young person coming up.
 He was so steady, and he steadied everybody else.”